straubt1/tfx/README.md

 - The "serial" attribute must be incremented
 - The "lineage" attribute must be the same for any newly created State Version

+### `tfx tfv`

+Managing Terraform Versions in a Terraform Enterprise install (TFE only).

+`tfx tfv list` - List all Terraform Versions for a TFE install

+`tfx tfv show` - Show version details for a supplied Terraform Version or Version Id

+`tfx tfv delete` - Delete a version of a supplied Terraform Version or Version Id

+`tfx tfv create` - Create a Terraform Version

+`tfx tfv create official` - Create an official Terraform Version from releases.hashicorp.com

 ## Potential Future Commands

 Additional commands to implement.